-Review the NestWatch Code of Conduct (see page 6) to learn how to monitor nests without causing harm to birds.
-After registering for an account you will be prompted to take the nest monitor's certification quiz, which is based on the NestWatch Code of Conduct.
+Review the NestWatch Code of Conduct (see page 7) to learn how to monitor nests without causing harm to birds.
+After registering for an account you will see a notice on your data homepage to take the nest monitor's certification quiz, which is based on the NestWatch Code of Conduct.